saturnlighting/literature-review/README.md

 # Results

-<subject area>The scientific literature was found to be broadly spread
+<Subject area>The scientific literature was found to be broadly spread
-across several disciplines, including engineering and technology, transportation, public health, road safety, and criminology.
+across several disciplines, including engineering and technology, transportation, road safety, and public health.

+<Themes>Five main themes emerged: 1.
+Cycling behaviour and lighting 2.
+Cycling collisions and lighting 3.
+Cycling, crime and lighting 4.
+Cycling inequalities in lighting 5.
+Proper lighting for cyclists (i.e. optimal use of lighting to enhance cyclists reassurance while respecting the environment)

-<year>Figure 1 shows the number of papers reviewed by year of
+<Visual>Figure 1 shows the number of papers reviewed by theme and year
-publication.
+of publication.

 ![](README_files/figure-gfm/fig2-1.png)<!-- -->

-<study type>Most of the studies were empirical papers (53) and a few
+<Study type>Most of the studies were empirical papers (53) and a few
 were reviews (9).
 <!-- <type of empirical papers> Most of the empirical studies were quantitative (), five of them qualitative, and one of them mixed methods. -->